-Management styles leadership is a very common word used in today’s corporate world.
-Today I am going to talk about management styles leadership skills and how and when they can be put to best use.
-Before going into the details of the management styles leadership, we need to first understand who a manager or a leader is:
+Management styles leadership is a very common word in today’s corporate world.
+Before going into details, we must first understand who a manager or a leader is:

 - A manager is a person with a vision to resolve problems.

 - He can make clear and effective decisions under pressure.

 - A manager has the desire and passion for achieving the goals and objectives of the organization.

 - He is well-informed, experienced, and knowledgeable about running an organization effectively.

 Thus, we can say that managers have different management qualities and styles of leadership to achieve set goals and objectives.
 Now, what exactly do we mean by management styles leadership?
 A manager or a person holding a management position needs to perform numerous roles and functions in an organization.
 How he handles these different roles and responsibilities depends on the type of management styles, leadership skills, or strategies he adopts.
 Management styles are strategies, concepts, and theories which a manager adopts to enhance the work environment of an organization.
 In short, types of management styles leadership is a method one applies to overcome various challenges.
 It is characterized by the way one makes his decisions and guides his subordinates to perform at their level best.

 The 10 different types of management styles are as follows:

 Here the manager prefers to take decisions independently by himself.
 Such decisions replicate the mindset, opinions, and personality of the decision-maker.
 In such a situation, subordinates have very little or no say.
 Autocratic management styles can further subdivide into: